stephomi/nomadsculpt.com/manual/docs/tips.md

 Some people prefer to start a model in other apps, thats also fine.
 Tools like Blender or Valence allow models to be started using low poly techniques, they can then be imported into Nomad for sculpting.

+### Use the built in presets

+From the project menu click `Preset...` in the top right.
+Here you will find several head and body shape presets from the Blender foundation.
+Select one you like, tap it again, add to your scene.

 ### Use online models

 There are many free models available online, eg polyhaven, sketchfab, turbosquid.
 Usually these models can be imported to Nomad, and ether sculpted on directly, or used as reference.